-The proposed debt service expense is based upon paying the FY 2020 principal and interest payments on current outstanding debt, and issuing \$384,910,000 in new Water Supply, Sewage Disposal, General Construction, and MDE Loans.
+The proposed debt service expense is based upon paying the FY 2020 principal and interest payments on current outstanding debt, and issuing \$384.9 million in new Water Supply, Sewage Disposal, General Construction, and Maryland Department of the Environment Ioans.
 The new debt issues are necessary to implement the first year of the Commission's Proposed CIP FYs 2020-2025, as well as Engineering Support, Systems Reconstruction programs, local water and sewer mains, and other miscellaneous capital projects.

-The proposed budget FY 2020 for debt service expense is \$319,882,700, an increase of \$25,534,010 or 8.7% more than the Approved Budget FY 2019 of \$294,348,690.
+The Proposed Budget FY 2020 for debt service expense is \$319.9 million, an increase of \$25.5 million or 8.7% more than the Approved Budget FY 2019 of \$294.3 million.
 The increase is primarily due to greater bonding requirements in support of small and large diameter pipe reconstruction programs.

-The Proposed Budget FY 2020 includes in addition to debt service payments, all bond sales expenses, and bond coupon payment redemption expenses.
+The Proposed Budget FY 2020 includes, in addition to debt service payments, all bond sales expenses, and bond coupon payment redemption expenses.
 The debt service budget is under the Finance Office Non-Departmental.